Preparing goats and sheep for winter weather

 Most goats and sheep spend most of their time outside, but livestock that live outside may need special care when the winter weather sets in.

-All animals need some kind of shelter even if it is only a windbreak.
-They need a place where they can get out of the wind.
+All animals need some kind of shelter, even if it is only a windbreak.
+They require a place where they can get out of the wind.
 Shelter can include a building, a three-sided shed or even just a tree line.
 Ideally, goats and sheep should have access to some type of free choice shelter with a roof so they can get in out of the rain and snow.
 Michigan State University Extension reminds owners not to completely enclose an animal shelter.
 Proper ventilation is vital to avoid a buildup of ammonia from urine which can cause respiratory problems in goats and sheep.
 Sheep tend to handle cold weather and the elements much better than goats, but the exceptions to this are hair sheep or wool sheep that have been sheared late in the year.